Gharsha1015/daynamefinding/README.md

 # daynamefinding
-this is a python code to find a day of the week with the given date
+this is a python code to find the name of  day of the week of the given date